Events

 Accommodations:

-- A special rate at the Loews Chicago Hotel of $329 has been negotiated for this event.
+- A special rate at the Fontainebleau Las Vegas of $274/night has been negotiated for this event. (plus $45/night resort fee)

 - Rooming information and booking link will be emailed to registered attendees.